Report: Top Southern Baptists stonewalled sex abuse victims

 On May 13, Hunt, who was the senior vice president of evangelism and leadership at the North American Mission Board, the SBC’s domestic missions agency, resigned from that post, said Kevin Ezell, the organization’s president and CEO.
 Ezell said, before May 13, he was “not aware of any alleged misconduct” on Hunt’s part.

 The report details a meeting Hunt arranged a few days after the alleged assault between the woman, her husband, Hunt and a counseling pastor.
-Hunt admitted to touching the victim inappropriately, but said “thank God I didn’t consummate the relationship.”
+According to the report, Hunt admitted to touching the victim inappropriately, but said “thank God I didn’t consummate the relationship.”

 Among those reacting strongly to the Guidepost report was Russell Moore, who formerly headed the SBC’s public policy wing but left the denomination after accusing top Executive Committee leaders of stalling efforts to address the sex abuse crisis.